State's cases increase by 11,015, most Monday since July; deaths rise by 112

 Deaths

 Since the first death was reported on Feb.
-29, the national toll has risen to 317,668, an increase of 1,509 behind the record of 3,668 four days earlier, according to Johns Hopkins.
-Twelve states reported at least 50 more deaths Sunday.
+29, the national toll has risen to 319,363 an increase of 1,695, behind the record of 3,668 Wednesday, according to Johns Hopkins.
+Thirteen states reported at least 50 more deaths Monday.

-Top-ranked states: No. 1 New York: had an increase of 113 death to rise 36,431 with a daily high of 799 in April, according to Johns Hopkins tracking.
+Top-ranked states: No. 1 New York: had an increase of 137 deaths to rise 36,568 with a daily high of 799 in April, according to Johns Hopkins tracking.
 Hopkins includes probable deaths, meaning there was no positive coronavirus test, with New York state only using confirmed deaths but New York City probable ones.
-No. 2 Texas: increase of 122 at 25,348.
-No. 3 California: increase of U.S.-high 161, three days after state-record 379 deaths at 22,593.
-No. 5: New Jersey: increase of 21 at 18,194.
+No. 2 Texas: increase of 67 at 25,415.
+No. 3 California: increase of 83, four days after state-record 379 deaths at 22,676.
+No. 5: New Jersey: increase of 29 at 18,223.

 Cases